4 Steps to Master the Game of Life

 Sometimes the easy road is not the most fulfilling.
 When you think about your occupation, deciding how you can use your initial stats to beat your game (the ultimate goal) in a way you enjoy doing is key.

 OK, this step takes ages, and most people never do it before their midlife crisis.
-But that’s why so many young people don’t know what they do, and so many older folks hate their jobs – they don’t spend enough time on this.
+But that’s why so many young people don’t know what they do, and so many older people hate their jobs – they don’t invest time into this.

 The first “build” of a character usually turns out crappy unless there’s guidance.